 - If you need more space, reducing the margins to as low as half an inch can be acceptable, but you should never reduce them lower than that.

-- Resumes with a margin of less than half an inch are hard to read, look overcrowded, and are generally unappealing.
+- Resumes with margins of less than half an inch are hard to read, appear overcrowded, and are generally unappealing.

 - On the other hand, if your margin is larger than one inch, your resume will look bare, giving the impression you need more experience.